timescale/docs/timescale-forge/disk-management.md

     SELECT add_retention_policy('purchases', interval '90 days');
     ```

-As soon as the storage consumption drops below the threshold, the read-only protection is automatically removed, and can start writing data again.
+As soon as the storage consumption drops below the threshold, the read-only protection is automatically removed, and you can start writing data again.